 How do I get to Sri Lanka?

 At present there is only 1 international airport in Sri Lanka.
-Bandaranaike International Airport is located about 40 minutes drive north of the capital city, Colombo.
+Bandaranaike International Airport is approximately a 30 minute drive up to Negombo, or around a 40 minute drive down to the capital city, Colombo.

 Sri Lanka Airlines have direct flights to Sri Lanka from many European, Asian, and Middle Eastern destinations.

 A number of the Middle Easterm Airlines also fly to Sri Lanka, including Qatar, Emirates and Ethihad.

 Can I use this event to raise money for charity?

 Mountain Biking Worldwide has 3 chosen charities / projects.

 NCRR – A Nepal based NGO that rebuilt 7 schools in Nepal after the devastating earthquakes of 2015.
 Money raised for this charity will go towards the up keep of these schools and towards further school rebuild projects, and greatly assist in the education facilities for many rural children.

 Helping Paws Worldwide – whose aim is to raise awareness on animal welfare and compassion through targeted educational programs through out Nepal and Sri Lanka.
 They also work closely with other in country charities such as Animal SOS Sri Lanka and Sneha Care to instigate neuter and vaccination programs.